MartinGer/Stand-Alone-Axial-Attention/README.md

 ## Implementation details
 I only tested the implementation with ResNet50 for now.
 The used ResNet V1.5 architectures are adapted from https://github.com/pytorch/vision/blob/master/torchvision/models/resnet.py

-The positional-encoding is adapted from the original implementation at https://github.com/google-research/deeplab2

 The paper notes *In order to avoid careful initialization of WQ, WK, WV , rq, rk, rv, we use batch normalizations in all attention layers.* Consequently two batch normalization layers are applied.

 #### Additional Parameters: